You would never believe how much green tea impacts your health and well-being!

 Best Time to Have Green Tea

 The best time to have green tea is 30 to 45 minutes after having a meal.

 This enables the body to adapt the nutrients and the toxic components are nullified with the antioxidants present in the green tea.
 It is also preferable to have green tea 30 to 45 minutes before your dinner.

 Green tea must not be on an unfilled stomach as it can disturb your stomach balance.

 Having green tea around evening time can influence your resting hours because of caffeine.
-So it is not advisable to have green tea around evening time.
+So it is not advisable to have green tea too close to bed time.